Hailee Steinfeld Denies Throwing Shade at Her Ex Niall Horan

 Steinfeld re-shared all of the posts and wrote "God bless you @juliamichaels.
 Preach it," in response to the New Year's resolution message.

-Some fans interrupted Steinfeld's commentary as a dig against the former One Direction singer.
+Some fans interpreted Steinfeld's commentary as a dig against the former One Direction singer.
 However, the Pitch Perfect actress made it clear she wasn't taking any jabs.

 "No hidden messages my loves," she tweeted along with a heart emoji.
 "Just reposted an interesting read that I'm sure some of y'all can relate to.
 Nothing but love!"